SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-006 Logging.md

 Why not log sensitive information?
 Because we should assume they will fall into the wrong hands.
 Going for the logs is basic steps for any hacker.
-At the very least we will be sending logs to a third party where they are stored.
+At the very least we may be sending logs to a third party where they are stored.
 Even if temporarily.
+With right to be deleted laws any personal info logged also has to be able to be deleted.
+Easier to just not log it.

+Use default slog levels because they are the defaults.
+This is just an example.
+Most devs will expect these levels.
+Unless they have chosen something else on purpose.

 ## Notes